SentientSam/Java-Course/README.md

 **Saluton.java:** This file is my "Hello World!" traditional introduction.
 The only real difference is I output the string in Danish.
 It shows how to initialize most of the .java files I will be using and some basics of variable assignment / output.

 **Root.java:** This file takes the value of a variable of type integer named "number" and calculates the square root.
 It then posts the result.

+**BlankFiller.java:** This file will take any 3 arguments and apply them to the statement "The __ __ fox jumped over the __ dog."

+The big thing with this application is that you have to assign the arguments within the properties of the project with NetBeans.
+To do this you can go to: Run -> *Set Project Configuration -> Customize... -> Run*

+Here you will see a box named **Main Class:** where you will put the class name (in this case, BlankFiller).
+Where it says Arguments you write the three arguments that you want applied to the sentace, seperated by a space.